Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/README.md

 * Thank you to the slack community for guiding me in the right direction.

 * Thank you to the tutors at code institute for that quick and helpful responses.

+* Thank you to my mentor Rohit for giving me pointers along the way.

 * Thank you to my girlfriend for supporting me through out my first project and giving me helpful feedback.